egpivo/egpivo.github.io/_posts/2023-11-15-comparing-sequence-to-sequence-decoders-with-and-without-attention.md

 </div>

 ##### Comparison
-   - Complexity: Decoder-RNN-Attentio is more complex owing to the attention mechanism, allowing it to focus on different parts of the input sequence dynamically.
+   - Complexity: The Decoder-RNN-Attention introduces increased complexity due to the attention mechanism, allowing dynamic focus on different parts of the input sequence.
-   - Performance: In practice, attention mechanisms often lead to improved performance, especially when dealing with long sequences, as they enable the model to selectively attend to relevant information, as demonstrated in the results below.
+   - Performance: In practical applications, attention mechanisms often lead to superior performance, particularly evident when handling longer sequences.
+This improvement is showcased in the following results, emphasizing the attention mechanism's ability to selectively attend to pertinent information, thereby enhancing translation quality.

 ### Practical Implementation: Seq2Seq Model Training